BAM-PFA/guerrillatv/index.md

       "The use of television's tools to give voice to overlooked peoples and viewpoints was at once an activist project and an aesthetic enterprise," writes former BAMPFA video curator <strong>Steve Seid</strong>.
 "No other video collective seemed to meld these dual intentions–political poignancy and artful rendering–as expertly as TVTV."
       </p>
       <p>
-      "We were inventing a new form of television," notes Allan Rucker, one of TVTV's founding members alongside Michael Shamberg, Tom Weinberg, Hudson Marquez, Wendy Appel, Paul Goldsmith, and Megan Williams.
-Inspired by Shamberg's 1971 DIY-call-to-arms video production manual-slash-manifesto, <strong>Guerrilla Television</strong>, the collective featured dozens of members between 1972-1977, with crossover from other now-legendary media collectives like <strong>Ant Farm</strong>, <strong>Raindance</strong>, and <strong>Videofreex</strong>.
+      "We were inventing a new form of television," notes Allen Rucker, one of TVTV's original members alongside Michael Shamberg, Tom Weinberg, Hudson Marquez, Wendy Appel, Paul Goldsmith, and Megan Williams.
+Inspired by Shamberg's 1971 DIY video production manual-slash-manifesto, <strong>Guerrilla Television</strong>, the collective featured dozens of members between 1972-1977, with crossover from other now-legendary media collectives like <strong>Ant Farm</strong>, <strong>Raindance</strong>, and <strong>Videofreex</strong>.
 Their on-air "correspondents" included such future stars as Bill Murray, Harold Ramis, Christopher Guest, and John Belushi.
       </p>
       <p>
-      "TVTV’s iconoclastic coverage of the events—brash interviews with the media and politicians alike, cameraman-interviewers, stylish graphics, and no voice-overs, in sum their own video version of <i>vérité</i>—garnered praise from jaded journalists and hipster critics alike," writes author <strong>Deidre Boyle</strong>.
+      "TVTV’s iconoclastic coverage of the events—brash interviews with the media and politicians alike, cameraman-interviewers, stylish graphics, and no voice-overs, in sum their own video version of <i>vérité</i>—garnered praise from jaded journalists and hipster critics alike," writes author <strong>Deirdre Boyle</strong>.
 "Their experimental TV tactics proved that a new style and energy had swept away the known world of network TV news."
       </p>
     </div>
     <div class="col-sm-4">